cj9208/HedgeWithSentiment/README.md

 * Data
   * option data: OptionMetrics from WRDS
   * stock price data : CRSP from WRDS (not ajusted) or from yahoo finance (yfinance package)
+  * It was put outside the code folder.  eg. './data/'

 * preprocess  (all most the same except for dealing with input)
   * option_preprocess.py